NCAlgebra/NC/DOCUMENTATION/NCAlgebra/NCSimplifyRational.md

 ## NCPreSimplifyRational {#NCPreSimplifyRational}

-`NCPreSimplifyRational[expr]` repeatedly applies `NCPreSimplifyRationalSinglePass` in an attempt to simplify the rational nc expression `expr`.
+`NCPreSimplifyRational[expr]` repeatedly applies `NCPreSimplifyRationalSinglePass` in an attempt to simplify the rational NC expression `expr`.

 See also:
 [NCNormalizeInverse](#NCNormalizeInverse),